geez5/python_pycharm/README.md

 # python_pycharm
-learning hoe to code in python on pycharm. first program
+learning how to code in python on pycharm. first program